digitalpalidictionary/digitalpalidictionary.github.io/src/frequency.md

 ### False Positives

-All matching inflections are counted, resulting in false positives for words with with identical inflections, e.g. assu (nt nom sg of "tear") and assu (opt 3rd pl of "they could be").
+All matching inflections are counted, resulting in false positives for words with identical inflections, e.g. assu (nt nom sg of "tear") and assu (opt 3rd pl of "they could be").

 ---

-Here follows an explanation of some of the quirks of the Chaṭṭha Saṅgāyana corpus subdivision as represented here.
+Here is an explanation of some of the quirks of the Chaṭṭha Saṅgāyana corpus subdivision as represented here.

 ## Vinaya Ṭīkā